Stuff I can do

 Don’t abandon ship

 When you are struggling to keep on top of your money, don’t just give up and shut up.
 Try to keep a record of your spending, and budget wherever possible.
 Ask someone for advice if you need help with this.
-You don’t have to keep yourself cooped up either… there are a wide variety of free activities that you can do including walking or inviting friends round which keeps you social and active.
+You don’t have to keep yourself cooped up either… there are a wide variety of free activities that you can do which might include a socially distanced walk with a mate or catching up over the phone.

 Stick to a schedule